ron-rivest/audit-lab/README.md

 be used simultaneously.

 A Bayesian audit provides an answer to the question

-    "``What is the probability that the reported election outcome is wrong?``"
+    What is the probability that the reported election outcome is wrong?

 We call this probability the **Bayesian risk** perceived for the reported outcome, given the audit data.